How to Leave a Lasting Impression as a GrandmotherMarch 14, 2015

-That’s just the beginning!
-Other grandchildren of mine have lead roles in their class plays, one is an exchange student in Beijing, China, and another is studying at Haifa University in Israel!
+And that’s just the beginning!
+Other grandchildren of mine hold lead roles in their class plays, one is an exchange student in Beijing, China, and another is studying at Haifa University in Israel!
 I’m sure many of you are in a similar boat!

-So, how do we try to be an important part of our grandchildren’s lives and leave a lasting impression, when they are so busy coupled with long distance relationships?
-My grandchildren live is Arizona, Texas, Indiana, California and Chicago.
-I live six months in California and six months in Chicago.
-It’s hard to be a grandmother of consequence!
+So, how do we try to be an important part of our grandchildrens’ lives and leave a lasting impression when they are so busy and live so far away?
+My grandchildren live in Arizona, Texas, Indiana, California and Chicago.
+Not to mention, I live six months out of the year in California and the other six months in Chicago.
+It can be hard to be a grandmother!

 I am sad that I am not in the middle of their daily lives, but I have to be creative in finding ways to leave them with “Honey wisdom” and “Honey value builders!”
-Here are a few things I have done that I hope have instilled a part of me in their minds.
-Maybe you will gather some information from my doings and do something like this for your grandchildren.
+Here are a few things I have done that I hope have instilled a part of me in their minds forever.
+Maybe you will gather some insight from my doings and do something like this for your grandchildren.

 - My grandson, Jack, the athlete and acrobat, has a rock I bought him in the shape of a pyramid.
 I walked into his bedroom and was surprised to see it sitting on a tray in a primary spot.
 When I gave it to him I told him “the rock should remind you to climb your mountain in life with honor.”